Eirenis-GNU-Linux/.github/profile/README.md

 #### Features
 - The desktop is KDE Plasma
 - Flatpak is preconfigured and apps will be installed from it
+- Only 600mb of RAM is required to run
 - Included many programs to create
 - Completely free and opensource